-The regular menu is the same -- you'll find "a feast of food, fiction and folderol," with special focus on food-related literature (mostly picture books), in the form of reviews, interviews, photo essays, author/illustrator recipes, and poetry.
+The regular menu is the same -- you'll find "a feast of food, fiction, folderol and chewy culinary verse," with special focus on food-related literature (mostly picture books), in the form of reviews, interviews, photo essays, author/illustrator recipes, and poetry.
 Also on the menu: cookbook reviews, Cool Things roundups, and artist/illustrator profiles.

 No reservations are required; we'll always save a place for you at the table, so bring your bibs, a good appetite, and stop by to visit often!